 - This account can be opened and operated in branch or via post.

-- Solicitor must be resident within our operating area as defined in 'Important notes'.
+- Solicitor must be resident within our local operating area as defined in 'Important notes'.

 - Account must be for client monies, not business.